alan-turing-institute/alexa-room-finder/README.md

 If you install lambda-local globally, you can also test from the console using this command: `lambda-local -l lambda/index.js -h handler -e test/filename.js` where filename is the JSON request you want to test.
 I've created test JSONs for pretty much of the available intents.
 The most important intent to test is the BookIntent in both the BLANK and \_CONFIRMMODE state, as that is the only intent that directly accesses the Office API.

-Lastly, I included a shell file so if you do install lambda-local globally, you can just run that `bash run_test.sh` and it will test every test intent.
+Lastly, I included a shell script, so if you do install lambda-local globally, you can just run that `bash run_test.sh` and it will test every test intent.

 ## Performing the account link